affluent-bilby-classifieds/express-hasura_ra-cb-menu/README.md

     }
 ```

-For a full-list of Apollo client options please see: [ApolloClientOptions](https://www.apollographql.com/docs/react/api/core/ApolloClient/#ApolloClientOptions)at Apollodocs.
+For a full-list of Apollo client options please see: [ApolloClientOptions](https://www.apollographql.com/docs/react/api/core/ApolloClient/#ApolloClientOptions) at Apollodocs.

 In your terminal go to your project folder and edit the docker-compose.yml file.